sysbender/myNotes/myNote-ansible.md

 	- Yellow : success with changes
 	- Green: success no changes
 - idempotence
+	- results are the same repeat an operation many times
 - ansible-doc
 # 2. Ansible for the Windows Admin by Jeremy Murrah